-Volumes hold data at a pod level but question could also be asked what if for any reason Kubernetes terminates the pod e.g rescheduling the pod.
+Volumes hold data at a pod level but questions could also be asked what if for any reason Kubernetes terminates the pod e.g rescheduling the pod.

 within the case of pod termination data within the volumes are going to be lost.

-to unravel this issue Kubernetes provides us option for Persistent Volume.
+To unravel this issue Kubernetes provides us an option for Persistent Volume.

-Persistent Volume put a volume at a cluster level instead pod level.
+Persistent Volume puts a volume at a cluster level instead of pod level.

 We create a Persistent Volume resource during which we provide cluster level volume which will be employed by any pod.

 The pod may use that Persistent Volume by using another resource Persistent Volume claims.

 It is always available outside of the pod life cycle.